sachha-naksha/moscot_analysis/README.md

-## Developing an OT based method to infer dirver TFs for disease/ageing progression and reversal
+## Developing an OT + SDE based flow-matching method to infer driver TFs of disease/ageing progression and reversal